Proverbs Chapter 11

 [For more on the uses of “spirit,” see Appendix 6, “Usages of ‘Spirit.’”
 Usage #13 concerns thoughts and emotions.](top)

 “guidance.”
 The Hebrew is plural, guidance from many sources.

 “people.”
 The Hebrew indicates that this is a group of people, not just a single individual.
 It would generally be a group of people who are related to each other in some way, a family, tribe, clan, or even a nation.
 If the leader or leaders don’t get good advice the whole group will be affected.

 “with a multitude of advisors, there is deliverance.”
 No one person can think of every possibility or see every problem and every solution, so the Bible tells us there is safety and deliverance in having a multitude of advisors (Prov.
 11:14; 15:22; 20:18; and 24:6).
 The final phrase in the verse, “there is deliverance,” can be translated from the Hebrew in several different ways, including “there is safety,” and “there is victory.”(top)

-“making deals.”
+“makes deals.”
 The Hebrew is a cultural idiom, “hates striking,” referring to striking hands in a deal.

 “carefree.”
-The Hebrew is “trusting,” but in this context it means that he trusts in his life and dealings and is carefree.(top)
+The Hebrew is “trusting,” but in this context, it means that he trusts in his life and dealings and is carefree.(top)

 |Pro 11:16||- (top)|

 “gives to himself.”
 The kind person gives to others, but in so doing gets blessings from God and from others.
 Thus, in giving to others he actually gives to himself.(top)